 Table of Contents

-Tips to give your wooden garden furniture a new lease of life
+Steps required to give your wooden garden furniture a new lease of life

 Wooden garden furniture is a great choice as it can be left outdoors in all weather conditions, all year long.
 However, this is also its downfall as the wood does eventually become ‘weathered’ whereby it turns to a duller grey colour which makes it look old and tired.

 Luckily there are plenty of products on the market that can help to give your outdoor wooden furniture a new lease of life.
 By maintaining your garden table, chairs and benches annually (or as often as needed depending on whether you cover when not in use), you will be able to prolong their life and make them look like new once again.